Turning Your Crafting Hobby Into a Job

 Don’t forget that you’ll have some additional business costs.
-Packing materials and shipping can become a major cost of your product.
+Packing materials and shipping can become significant costs for your product.
 Know how much it will cost to get each item to its customer and include that in your costs.

 If the basic plan is sound, then proceed to a marketing plan.

 As you’ve already found out, the internet has changed the market for things like crafts.
-Fifteen years ago, your only real outlets were local craft/street fairs and card/gift shops.
-Now there are plenty of online places to sell your creations.
+A few decades ago, local craft/street fairs and card/gift shops were your only real outlets.
+Now, there are plenty of online places to sell your creations.

 Go beyond listing your items in craft marketplaces like Etsy.com.
 Seek out niche sites for your product.
-Take the time to find out how to creatively market through them.
+Take the time to find out how to market through them creatively.

 Become familiar with social media.
-You might find it advantageous to create a Twitter, Pinterest, Facebook, or Instagram account.
+Creating a Twitter, Pinterest, Facebook, or Instagram account might be advantageous.
 Use pictures to display your work.
-You want people to see your wonderful creations!
+You want people to see your beautiful creations!

 Try to keep in contact with your customers.
 Get an address, either email or postal.
 Follow up a few weeks after the sale to see how they like their purchase.
 Get their permission to contact them once or twice a year when you have something special to offer.

 Try to stay in front of any trends.
-Occasionally an item will get regional or even national attention.
+Occasionally, an item will get regional or even national attention.
 In short order, many crafters begin making their own interpretations.
-If you can be there first, you’ll be able to command higher prices and exit before the price competition begins.
+If you can be there first, you can command higher prices and exit before the price competition begins.

 If you find that you’re good at the business side, consider selling crafts made by others.

 So it’s definitely possible to turn your hobby into a business, but it takes a proper perspective and a lot of hard work.
-Hopefully your efforts will be success!
+Hopefully, your efforts will be successful!